kadimetla/doc-adk-training/training/module16-coordinator-agent/README.md

 When the coordinator's LLM decides to delegate, it invokes a special built-in function called `transfer_to_agent`, specifying the `name` of the target agent.
 The ADK framework intercepts this and automatically transfers control of the conversation to the chosen sub-agent.
 The sub-agent then takes over and responds to the user directly.

+> **Note on `transfer_to_agent`:** While it acts as a delegation mechanism, `transfer_to_agent` is internally treated as a special kind of built-in tool.
+The LLM implicitly "calls" this tool when its reasoning, based on the coordinator's instruction and sub-agent descriptions, leads it to delegate.
+This connects the multi-agent delegation pattern directly to the Function Calling mechanism you learned in earlier modules.

 In the following lab, you will implement the "Greeting Router" you designed in the previous module, putting all these concepts into practice.

 ### Key Takeaways